alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 a job where you put up with lots of stress for that 10% or 20% of the job you actually want to do, because you enjoy it that much.)

-It feels like I fall right on the boundary between the two.
+It feels like my belief in research falls right on the boundary.
+Interested enough to keep doing it semester after semester, but not enough to put in the hours I needed to create work of my own.
 A lot of sections from The Ph.D.
 Grind resonated with me, but my favorite was this one.